aadilmallick/my-notes-docusaurus/docs/linux/01-git.md

 git revert <commit>
 ```

+#### Summary

+- `git checkout <commit>` : goes back in time to view the specified commit.
+Changes are reflected in the working directory and detaches the head.
+- `git switch -` : switches back to the previous branch.
+- `git checkout HEAD <filename>` : reverts changes in unstaged files back to the most recent commit, where HEAD is.
+- `git checkout -- <filename>` : reverts changes in unstaged files back to the most recent commit, where HEAD is.
+- `git restore <filename>` : reverts changes in unstaged files back to the most recent commit, where HEAD is.
+- `git restore --source <commit> <filename>` : reverts changes back to the specified commit.
+- `git restore --staged <filename>` : unstages the specified file.
+- `git reset <commit>` : goes back to the specified commit, and all other commits that come afterward are removed from the commit history.
+Does not affect working directory.
+- `git reset --hard <commit>` : goes back to the specified commit, and all other commits that come afterward are removed from the commit history.
+Changes are reflected in the working directory.
+- `git revert <commit-hash>` : creates a new commit that undoes the changes in the specified commit.
+Does not affect commit history.
 ### Git Stashing

 When we try to switch to another branch without committing changes, there are two things that can happen: